codekrolik2/VUnion/VUnionCore/src/main/resources/VUnion docs/Graph - GraphVersion update mechanics.md

 ---

 3) Graph updates
-Subgraph updates come in 3 different forms: subgraph deletion, graph destruction/revival and graph element update.
+Graph updates come in 3 different forms: subgraph deletion, graph destruction/revival and graph element update.

 Only graph element updates are local to Graph, both other types of updates are connected to altering subgraph structure.
 In case of destruction/revival it may not necessarily be physical destruction of DB records, which can still be kept for history or Graph recovery purposes, but for stream/caching it's physical destruction of all contents, except for Graph record itself.